-- all primary eligibility requirements must be met; and - the employer must: - be paying a suitable wage of at least \$104.30 per week, or its part-time equivalent for the duration they are receiving the Disability Australian Apprentice Wage Support; and - not be receiving any other form of Australian Government wage subsidy or equivalent assistance for the same Australian Apprentice; and - o not be in receipt of any of the employer incentives set out in Section D; and - Form 1288 (Application Form: Assistance for an Australian Apprentices with Disability) must be completed in a timely manner; and - the disability is not described as a lack of language, literacy, or numeracy skills.
+- all primary eligibility requirements must be met; and - the employer must: - be paying a suitable wage of at least \$104.30 per week, or its part-time equivalent for the duration they are receiving the Disability Australian Apprentice Wage Support; and - o not be receiving any other form of Australian Government wage subsidy or equivalent assistance for the same Australian Apprentice; and - o not be in receipt of any of the employer incentives set out in Section D; and - the Apprenticeships Data Management System Claim Form must be approved; and - the disability is not described as a lack of language, literacy, or numeracy skills.

-Employers must not be in receipt of the Priority Wage Subsidy or Hiring Incentive.
+Employers must not be in receipt of the Priority Hiring Incentive.